Disability

 Office environments

-We’ve improved our office environments to better meet diverse needs, including physical improvements to some of our larger workspaces to provide respite and wellness facilities for those who may need them.
+We continue to make improvements to our office environments to better meet diverse needs, including physical improvements to some of our larger workspaces to provide respite and wellness facilities for those who may need them.
 We have also improved the availability of ergonomic workstation equipment to ensure our physical spaces meet diverse mobility needs.
+Accessibility in the built environment is now considered a core component for any new office locations, with local champions involved in discussions on accessibility from day one.

 Neurodiverse aware working practices